Whisky has been distilled in Scotland

 today, this is done by combining malt

 whisky with grain whisky.
-A small amount
+Only a small

-of malt whisky which is produced is
+percentage of malt whisky which is produced

-bottled as Single Malt. |
+bottled and sold as Single Malt.

 Blended whiskies and malt whiskies are